 And remember Due Process applies when the State acts against you.
+Have no doubt, even if your case is parent versus parent, state power is still being used.
 And the family courts regardless of how many times they want to deny this are State actors.
 The Due Process clause of the 14th amendment doesn’t govern how the State sets rules, it governs how they apply them to YOU.

 Check back tomorrow for some more tools to help you protect your family through the process!